blu-bird/blubird/README.md

 Real and imaginary part operators don't look super ugly, capitalized for principal-valued functions for Log and Arg.

 ### Combinatorics
-Implemented from the Concrete Math (Spring 2019) class at TJ.
+Implemented from the TJ Concrete Math (Spring 2019) class.
 Lots of commands dedicated to Knuth's Stirling number notation (for both the first and second kinds).

 ### Calculus and Calculus Operators
 Lots of commands to abbreviate derivatives, partial derivatives, and mixed partials.
 Has vector operators for the gradient, curl, divergence, and Laplacian.